CodWorker/yii2-user-file-auth-app/README.md

     <br>
 </p>

-This is symple example yii2 application with user authentication and saving user data in the file.
-Mysql not used in this case.
+This is the symple example yii2 application with user authentication and saving user data in the file.
+Mysql or another database not used in this case.

 Steps to install project:
 =========================